jmcdo29/ogma/packages/nestjs-module/README.md

 The interceptor was designed to be adaptable, and to be able to work with any context thrown at it, but only if the parser for that context type is installed.
 The most common parser would be `@ogma/platform-express`, which will work for HTTP requests with the Express server running under the hood (Nest's default).
 All other parsers provided by the `@ogma` namespace follow a similar naming scheme, and are provided for what Nest can use out of the box (including microservices named in the [microservices chapter](https://docs.nestjs.com/microservices/basics) of the Nest docs.)

-Now, for the reasoning that all parsers are defaulted to false, but the module throws an error if all the options are false, is to A) ensure that the developer does not expect the interceptor to work out of the box, B) ensure that the developer is aware of what parser is being used, and C) ensure that the parser(s) being used are installed without being blindly used (this means Typescript will complain if the class doesn't exist, whereas with JavaScript it _may_ be okay if a linter is not installed).
+Now, for the reasoning that all parsers are defaulted to false is to A) ensure that the developer does not expect the interceptor to work out of the box, B) ensure that the developer is aware of what parser is being used, and C) ensure that the parser(s) being used are installed without being blindly used (this means Typescript will complain if the class doesn't exist, whereas with JavaScript it _may_ be okay if a linter is not installed).

 ### Extending Pre-Built Parsers